yesgee/socialights/project-plan.md

 **Install the Application**

-The user should be able to install the SociaLights app easily and must also be able to configure his name it.
+The user should be able to install the SociaLights app easily and must also be able to configure his name in it.

 **Send Notification about SociaLights**

-The application notify the users about the availability of SociaLights when they enter the coffee room.
+The application notifies the users about the availability of SociaLights when they enter a coffee room enabled with SociaLights.

 **Turn on/off Notifications**